uri2x/php-cql/README.md

                               the column's name.
     @param int   $consistency Consistency level for the operation.

     @return array Result of the execution.
-Might be array of rows (for SELECT), or operation's result (for USE, CREATE, ALTER, UPDATE).
+Might be an array of rows (for SELECT), or the operation's result (for USE, CREATE, ALTER, UPDATE).
                   NULL on error.

 In addition, a wrapper has been made for those who prefer to work with